infrafast/piwebpool/README.md

-		your first treatment device relay will be connected to pin 16, pin 12 is reserved for a second treatment device on pin 15 you should connect a relay that will control a power voltage contactor (to connect a
+		your first treatment device relay will be connected to pin 16, pin 12 is reserved for a second treatment device on pin 15 you should connect a relay that will control a power voltage contactor (to connect a Your probe will be connected to USB port as defined in the USBdevices.id file

 3) check and modify the configuration with your setup: